If you’re wondering how to select your home’s new flooring, simply answer these 6 questions:

 What is the Room’s Climate?

 Both solid wood and laminate floors may swell and contract if exposed to significant changes in humidity and temperature.
-If you want the look and feel of hardwood floors in your kitchen, bathroom or laundry room, consider installing bamboo floors which stand up to moisture very well.
+If you want the look and feel of hardwood floors in your kitchen, bathroom, or laundry room, consider installing bamboo floors that stand up to moisture very well.

 Do You Have Any Pets?

 Pets make a wonderful addition to any family.
-They also make a wonderful mess to your floors.
-If you have some four-legged pals in your home, you’ll definitely want to install , easy to clean and durable.
+They also make a wonderful mess on your floors.
+If you have some four-legged pals in your home, you’ll definitely want to install, easy to clean, and durable.

 What’s Your Budget for the Project?